rschmaelzle/rs102/chapters/en/chapter1.md

 ---
-title: 'Chapter 1: Introduction to Health Campaigns'
+title: 'Chapter 1: Introduction to Health Communication'
 description:
   "This chapter will introduce you to the field of Health Communication.
   You'll learn about the definition and history of public communication campaigns, about major disciplines involved, and about successes and failures.
 The chapter is meant as an introduction and to provide the context for the main part of the course."